rust-lang/book/src/ch17-04-streams.md

 we called an  asynchronous `recv` method instead, but these APIs otherwise feel very similar.

-That similarity is not a coincidence.
+That similarity isn’t a coincidence.
 A stream is like an asynchronous form of iteration.
 Whereas the `trpl::Receiver` specifically waits to receive messages, though, the general-purpose stream API is much more general: it provides the next item like `Iterator` does, but asynchronously.
 The similarity between